 These Visiting Fellowships of between two and four months are intended to encourage outstanding interdisciplinary research, international scholarly collaboration, and networking activities of Visiting Research Fellows with a specific focus on the Environmental Humanities.
-Fellows will be expected to contribute to furthering the work of the Edinburgh Environmental Humanities network, to explore where possible collaborations with academic staff in Edinburgh Environmental Humanities network, and to take an active part in IASH interdisciplinary events.
+Fellows will be expected to contribute to furthering the work of the Edinburgh Environmental Humanities network, to explore where possible collaborations with academic staff in the Edinburgh Environmental Humanities network, and to take an active part in IASH interdisciplinary events.

 Fellows will be expected to give two presentations about their research during their stay, one at IASH and one to Environmental Humanities colleagues.